ArcadeHustle/WatermelonPapriumDump/README.md

 </a>

 ### Support situation
 Per the [press release](https://www.paprium.com/press/) "Anyone pissed about lack of support, well, we cut out all our cost so the game can ever release.
-And the game is there, that's all matters."<br>
+And the game is there, that's all [that] matters."<br>

 https://twitter.com/Scene_World interview with https://twitter.com/watermelongames<br>
 https://twitter.com/Scene_World/status/1445178396988874754<br>